 - Abe (Uber driver)

-- Abe is not entitled to PIP through the TNC insurance because he was engaged in a ride.
-He is not entitled to PIP benefits through his own personal insurance because he was driving for employment purposes.
+- Abe is likely not entitled to PIP because he was engaged in a ride.
+He may also not be entitled to PIP benefits through his own personal insurance because he was driving for employment purposes.

-- He is ineligible to receive BI coverage from the TNC or anyone else’s insurance, because he was solely at fault in causing the collision.
+- He is ineligible to receive BI coverage because he was solely at fault in causing the collision.
 The bodily injury coverage exists to compensate people he has harmed, not him.

-- He is not entitled to UM through the TNC or anyone else’s insurance because he is solely responsible for causing the collision.
+- He is not entitled to UM coverage because he is solely responsible for causing the collision.

 - Ben (passenger)

-- Ben is not entitled to PIP through Uber’s insurance because TNCs do not offer PIP for passengers.
-Ben is entitled to PIP through his own auto insurance policy, or that of a resident relative if he does not have a vehicle registered in the state of Florida.
+- Ben is entitled to PIP through his own auto insurance policy, or that of a resident relative if he does not have a vehicle registered in the state of Florida.

 - He is eligible to receive compensation from Uber’s BI coverage because the Uber driver, Abe, was responsible for causing his injuries.
 He may also be entitled to any commercial BI coverage purchased by Abe.
 He is not entitled to receive money from anyone else’s BI coverage because no one else was at fault.